 Options for Using Your 401(k) to Pay Off Debt

-Before you make any moves, you’ll need to determine how much you are eligible to withdraw from your 401(k), and what penalties and taxes you would encounter.
+If you decide to pursue using 401(k) funds to pay off student loans despite the many risks and drawbacks, there are a few ways to go about it.
+First, you’ll need to determine how much you are eligible to withdraw from your 401(k), and what penalties and taxes you would encounter.
 In most cases, you would be responsible for a 10% penalty and regular income taxes on a withdrawal from your 401(k) prior to age 59 ½.

-If you already attended college and are trying to use your 401(k) to pay back student loans, that doesn’t qualify for a hardship withdrawal .
-If you’re not sure what the details of your plan entail, it’s worth contacting your HR representative or the financial firm that handles your company’s 401(k) program.
+If you already attended college and are trying to use your 401(k) to pay back student loans, that doesn’t qualify for a hardship withdrawal.
+If you’re not sure what the exact rules of your plan entail, it’s worth contacting your HR representative or the financial firm that handles your company’s 401(k) program.

-Using money from your 401(k) to pay off debt can be a risky proposition.
+Again, using money from your 401(k) to pay off debt can be a risky proposition.
 While on the bright side it would potentially allow you to eliminate your student debt, it also puts your retirement savings at risk.
+You’ll not only potentially have to pay a penalty and taxes on the withdrawn amount, but you’ll also lose out on years of compounding returns on money you take out.

-Depending on your circumstances you might be considering cashing out your entire 401(k).
+Still, depending on your circumstances, you might be considering cashing out your entire 401(k).
 Alternatively, however, you could borrow against your 401(k) by taking out a 401(k) loan.
 Here’s a bit more info about those two options.

 Cashing Out Your 401(k)